 - There was a randomized study done on participants with influenza A and B and it showed to reduce the symptoms of the flu by a 4-day average (3).

-- A study of 312 air travelers taking elderberry extract three times per day found that it could help reduce illness while traveling.
+- A study of 312 air travellers taking elderberry extract three times per day found that it could help reduce illness while travelling.
 It also helped a shorter duration of illness and less severe symptoms in those participants who got sick vs the ones

 receivingthe placebo.
 (4).